mattwarrick/matt-www/README.txt

 staticjinja build
 ```

 Website is hosted on GitHub Pages on https://matt.documatt.com.
+To publish, just `git push origin HEAD`.